anilsahu350/online_shop/README.md

 ### Jenkins Pipeline

 - Automatically builds, scans, and tests the project on every push
 - Performs SonarQube analysis for code quality
 - Runs OWASP Dependency Check and Trivy scans to identify vulnerabilities
 - Builds Docker images and pushes to Docker Hub securely
 - Sends detailed email reports with logs and scan summaries

 ### Docker

 - Multi-stage Dockerfile reduces image size by ~1GB and improves build times
-- `.dockerignore` reduces unnecessary files in the image
+- `.dockerignore` excludes unnecessary files from the image
 - Docker Hub used as the image registry

 ### Kubernetes Deployment

 - Online Shop deployed as a Deployment with 2 replicas in the `online-shop-prod` namespace
 - Apache service deployed alongside, exposed via Kubernetes Service
 - Ingress resource routes `/shop` traffic to the app and `/apache` to the Apache service
 - MySQL deployed in a separate `mysql-ns` namespace with ConfigMaps and Secrets for secure environment setup and persistent volume claim for data storage

 ---